 Recommended Resources

-The religious beliefs of the ancient Egyptians are discussed, including their creation myth, ancient gods, practice of mummification, their belief in the soul, afterlife, magic and symbology, as well as Egyptian sacred texts, such as the Pyramid Texts, Coffin Texts, and Book of the Dead.
-A comparison of Egyptian religion and Islam is made, the historical developments of Egyptian religion are related.
+The religious beliefs of the ancient Egyptians are discussed, including their creation myth, ancient gods, the practice of mummification, their belief in the soul, afterlife, magic, and symbology, as well as Egyptian sacred texts, such as the Pyramid Texts, Coffin Texts, and Book of the Dead.
+A comparison of Egyptian religion and Islam is made; the historical developments of Egyptian religion are related in a timeline extending from the Dynastic Period to the Ptolemaic Period.

 http://www.aldokkan.com/religion/religion.htm

-Offering information about the gods, goddesses and religious beliefs of the ancient Egyptian people, the informational site is divided into five sections: the Gods, the Myths, the Symbols, the Land, and the Resources, the latter of which includes links to other helpful web sites about ancient Egypt.
-The section about the gods of Egypt includes the major gods and goddesses in Egyptian mythology, the section on the myths tells the major myths and tales of ancient Egypt.
+Offering information about the gods, goddesses, and religious beliefs of the ancient Egyptian people, the informational site is divided into five sections: the Gods, the Myths, the Symbols, the Land, and the Resources, the latter of which includes links to other helpful web sites about ancient Egypt.
+The section about the gods of Egypt includes the major gods and goddesses in Egyptian mythology, and the section on the myths tells the significant myths and tales of ancient Egypt.

 http://www.egyptianmyths.net/

-Offering a reference to the many stories that have been formed by people from all over the earth, throughout history, the site includes Biblical stories and the mythology of the ancient Celtic, Egyptian, Greek, Japanese, Mayan, Mesopotamian, Norse, and Roman people.
+This website references the many stories formed by people from all over the Earth throughout history, from Greek myths to the warrior gods of Norse mythology.
+The site includes Biblical stories and the mythology of the ancient Celtic, Egyptian, Greek, Japanese, Mayan, Mesopotamian, Norse, and Roman people.
 Zoroastrianism is also included.
 Significant gods, goddesses, and sacred texts of these religions are also discussed, including references and links to further information.

 http://www.ancient-mythology.com/

 All major world religions have an account of the creation of the universe, the earth, and the living things.
 This section of Ancient Origins examines the creation beliefs of the major world religions, with a focus on ancient religions.
-Creation accounts are presented, related to the religion, and controversies are discussed.
-Included are the top ranking gods in the Sumerian pantheon, the Hindu goddess of aesthetics, the tradition of sky burials among the Tibetan people, and others.
+Creation accounts are presented, related to the faith, and controversies are discussed.
+Included are the top-ranking gods in the Sumerian pantheon, the Hindu goddess of aesthetics, the tradition of sky burials among the Tibetan people, and others.

-The ancient Mesopotamian people painted animals on the wall of their caves.
-They built large ziggurats, and buried their dead with objects that would be useful in the afterlife.
+The ancient Mesopotamian people painted animals on the walls of their caves.
+They built large ziggurats and buried their dead with objects that would be useful in the afterlife.
 The ancient Egyptians worshipped more than two thousand gods and goddesses, many with human bodies and animal heads.
-The Indus Valley people worshipped gods and goddesses, as well as animals, and the ancient Chinese worshipped their ancestors.
-These ancient religions are discussed.
+The Indus Valley people worshipped gods, goddesses, and animals, and the ancient Chinese worshipped their ancestors.
+These ancient religions are discussed, with illustrations, maps, and other resources.

-Although this resource looks beyond the religions of ancient times, its topics seek to bridge the gap between ancient mythology and modern scientific discovery, and to provide a clarification of modern myths and ancient discoveries.
+Although this resource looks beyond the religions of ancient times, its topics seek to bridge the gap between ancient mythology and modern scientific discovery and clarify modern myths and ancient discoveries.
 Featured is an index of ancient sites, anomalous artifacts, prehistoric sciences, sacred geometry, Paleolithic wisdom, archaeoastronomy, the ancient beliefs in a living earth (Gaia), and the art of healing.
+An alphabetized list of topics is included, each leading to additional content.

 http://www.ancient-wisdom.com/

-This Internet encyclopedia of mythology and folklore is subcategorized for ease of use, with the mythology section divided into six geographical regions, each with defined subdivisions, while the folklore section contains general folklore, Arthurian legends and regional folklore from various parts of the world.
-Special interest areas include a bestiary section, legendary heroes, images, and genealogical tables.
+This Internet encyclopedia of mythology and folklore is subcategorized for ease of use, with the mythology section divided into six geographical regions, each with defined subdivisions.
+In contrast, the folklore section contains general folklore, Arthurian legends, and regional folklore from various parts of the world.
+Particular interest areas include a bestiary section, legendary heroes, images, and genealogical tables.
+A deity of the day feature and today's feast days are included.

-Greek mythology and myths are defined, including the way in which gods and other deities, heroes, weak men and women, monsters, and creatures from unknown worlds all play a part in Ancient Greek mythology, and how the stories and legends form the basis of Ancient Greek spiritual and religious practice.
-Articles relating to the various gods, goddesses, people, and others may be found by tags or its subject matter may be browsed by topic.
+Greek mythology and myths are defined, including how gods and other deities, heroes, weak men and women, monsters, and creatures from unknown worlds all play a part in Ancient Greek mythology and how the stories and legends form the basis of Ancient Greek spiritual and religious practice.
+Articles relating to the various gods, goddesses, people, and others may be found by tags, or their subject matter may be browsed by topic.
+An online contact form for questions or comments is included.

 Thousands of years ago, the ancient Greeks told stories about their many gods, goddesses and magical beings.
 These stories are known today as myths, and many of them are retold here in a manner intended to be understood and appreciated by children.
 Included are Greek myths about Aprhodite, Apollo, Ares, Artemis, Athena, Demeter, Dionysus, Echo, Eros, Hades, Helios and Phaethon, Hephaestus, Hera, Hercules, Hermes, Icarus, the King of Corinth, the King of Midas, King Tatalus, Minotaur, and others.